Dr Christopher Durrant

 - 1999-2002: BSc (Hons).
 Zoology, University of Wales, Bangor.

-My research interests are broadly based on the affects that anthropogenic factors have on speciation with a strong leaning towards population genetics and gene expression.
+My research interests are based on the affects that anthropogenic factors have on speciation with particular regard to ecotoxicology, epidemiology and invasive species.

 My Mphil project at the University of Sussex with Prof. Trevor Beebee and Dr David Hill, looked at the effects of deforestation on the population genetics of the rare Bechstein’s bat across the southern United Kingdom ( Durrant et al 2009 ).
-This was quickly followed by my PhD with Prof. Christer Hogstrand and Dr Nic Bury of King’s College London.
-This looked at the effects of metal contamination, namely copper and zinc, on population structure and fecundity of fish.
-The research took the form of a population genetics study on brown trout in the River Hayle southwest England ( Durrant et al 2011 ) investigating how metal pollution affects population dynamics; and lab-based copper exposure experiments on zebrafish looking at sodium uptake, reproduction, mortality and egg hatch rates.
+This was quickly followed by my PhD with Dr Nic Bury and Prof. Christer Hogstrand of King’s College London.
+This looked at the effects of metal contamination (copper and zinc) on population structure and fecundity of fish.
+The research took the form of a population genetics study on brown trout in the River Hayle southwest England ( Durrant et al 2011 ).

-In 2009 I worked in the Genetic Variation, Fitness & Adaptability (GFA) theme with Dr Kate Ciborowski and the late Dr Bill Jordan of IoZ looking at changes in the expression of olfactory receptors in Atlantic salmon during development via the use of qPCR assays.
+In 2009 I worked in the Genetic Variation, Fitness & Adaptability (GFA) theme (now EME) with Dr Kate Ciborowski and the late Dr Bill Jordan looking at changes in the expression of olfactory receptors in Atlantic salmon during development via the use of qPCR assays.